Administrative Review in Tasmania

 Tasmanian Ombudsman Service

-Another way of challenging a decision made by government or regulatory bodies in Tasmania under legislation is to lodge a complaint with the Tasmanian Ombudsman.
-While the Ombudsman does not have the power to change a decision, they can investigate complaints and can make recommendations which are publicly released and can be very influential in getting a decision changed or policies altered.
-Usually however, the Ombudsman will expect that you have tried to resolve the matter with the original decision maker yourself.
+While the Ombudsman does not have the power to change a decision, it can investigate complaints and make recommendations which are publicly released.
+This can be very influential in getting a decision changed or policies altered.

 The Tasmanian Ombudsman is also the only avenue to complain about a decision of the Independent Housing Review Committee, which investigates decisions made by Housing Tasmania regarding public housing matters.